Treasury Wine Estates: Background

 Treasury Wine Estates traces its roots back to the establishment of several New World wineries in the 19th century.
 These include Lindeman's and Penfolds in Australia, and Beringer Vineyards in the United States.

 Foster's began to build its wine division from 1995 onwards.
 Through acquisition, it built the division into one of the world's largest winemakers.
 By 2005, Beringer Blass was the seventh largest producer of wine in the United States.
 The same year, Fosters acquired the Australian wine-making group Southcorp, adding famous brands including Lindeman's, Penfolds and Rosemount, and around A$1 billion to revenues.

 However, the wine division performed poorly, often draining cash from the highly profitable brewing business.
 In 2008, Foster's chief executive officer Trevor O'Hoy resigned.
 By 2011, the company had written down the value of the wines division by half since it acquired it at the peak of the market, leaving it worth about A$3.1 billion.

+In 2022 it was ranked the largest Australian wine company by production, and also the largest in terms of total revenue.

 Fosters Group brewing and wine split

 After further difficulties in the division resulted in an additional A$1.3 billion write-down, 99 per cent of Fosters Group shareholders agreed at a meeting in Melbourne in April 2011 to split Fosters Group business into separate brewing and wine companies.
 Treasury Wine Estates officially became a separately listed company the following month, with David Dearie as its CEO.

-Further write-down of stock worth around A$160 million took place in 2013, followed by the redundancy of David Dearie and appointment of interim chief executive Warwick Every-Burns.
+Further write-down of stock worth around A$160 million took place in 2013, followed by the redundancy of David Dearie and the appointment of interim chief executive Warwick Every-Burns.
 This left the business in a more fragile state as shares dropped almost A$2 to just above A$4.
 Steamrollers crushed millions of bottles of cheap wine to dispose of excess stock in the United States.
 This eventually led to a class-action by disgruntled shareholders which was settled in 2017.

 Treasury has since worked with Accolade Wines to promote bottling efficiency, strengthening its performance in Asia, Australia, New Zealand and Europe.